Ayushkhodankar/spring-cloud-zuul/README.md

 This repo consist of the implementation of the Zuul API Gateway in Java.

-This samplezuul-gateway based repository consists of the following modules:
+This sample zuul-gateway based repository consists of the following modules:
 - **gateway-service** - a module that Spring Cloud Netflix Zuul for running Spring Boot application that acts as a proxy/gateway in our architecture.
 - **diagnosis-service** - an API module that basically invokes services acknowlegded in diagnosis.
 - **hospital-service** - an API module that basically shows and presents the services provided in hosspital arena.